SohailAlvi/AIQ_Sohail_Assessment/challenge_2_new/README.md

 - ✅ NGINX caching for CDN-like simulation
 - ✅ Gunicorn with Uvicorn workers for production-grade FastAPI deployment
 - ✅ Fully Dockerized (using Docker Compose)
-- ✅ Unit Tests with pytest and pytest-asyncio

 ---